nolanlawson/optimize-js/README.md

 console.log('took ' + (end - start) + 'ms');
 ```

+Also, be sure to test in multiple browsers!
+If you need an Edge VM, check out [edge.ms](http://edge.ms).

 ### Shouldn't this be Uglify's job?

 Possibly!
 This is a free and open-source library, so I encourage anybody to borrow the code or the good ideas. :)